laravel-enso/documentation/docs/backend/tables.md

 ## Usage

-The Vue Data Table component works by pulling its configuration through an initialization request.
+The VueJS Data Table component works by pulling its configuration through an initialization request.
 After loading its configuration through that first request, it makes another request for pulling in its data, based on its configuration.

 If UI changes occur that require the reload of the data (such as when searching, sorting, etc) or the loading of additional data, such as when changing to the next page of results, another request for data is made.

 This means that the configuration is not re-read as long as the component is not re-drawn.